onnx/turnkeyml/README.md

 Breaking it down:

-1. `turnkey -i bert.py` feeds [`bert.py`](https://github.com/onnx/turnkeyml/blob/main/models/transformers/bert.py), a basic PyTorch script that instantiates BERT, into the tool sequence, starting with...
+1. `turnkey -i bert.py` feeds [`bert.py`](https://github.com/onnx/turnkeyml/blob/main/models/transformers/bert.py), a minimal PyTorch script that instantiates BERT, into the tool sequence, starting with...
 1. `discover` is a tool that finds the PyTorch model in a script and passes it to the next tool, which is...
 1. `export-pytorch`, which takes a PyTorch model and converts it to an ONNX model, then passes it to...
 1. `optimize-ort`, which uses `onnxruntime` to optimize the model's compute graph, then passes it to...
 1. `convert-fp16`, which uses `onnxmltools` to convert the ONNX file into fp16.
 1. Finally, the result is printed, and we can see that the requested `.onnx` files have been produced.

-All without writing a single line of code or learning how to use any of the underlying ecosystem modules 🚀
+All without writing a single line of code or learning how to use any of the underlying ONNX ecosystem tools 🚀

 ## How It Works